dyzz24/React-Tree-Select/README.md

 2. selectedIds: An array of the id values of the items that should be selected by default.
 3. renderIconBefore: A React element that will be rendered before the item label.
 4. renderIconAfter: A React element that will be rendered after the item label.
-5. targetDOMId: The id of the DOM element where the component will be rendered.
+5. targetNodeId: The id of the DOM element where the component will be rendered.
 6. hideCheckbox: A boolean that determines whether the checkboxes should be hidden or not.
 7. hideSelectedChildCount: A boolean that determines whether the count of selected child items should be hidden or not.